-- 1. The project area is too large to effectively use this gather method as the primary or sole method; - 2.
-Road access for vehicles to potential trapping locations necessary to get equipment in/out as well as safely transport gathered wild horses is limited. - 3.
-The large numbers of horses proposed to be gathered would make water or bait trapping as a sole means impossible within a reasonable time frame.
+- 1. The project area, at almost a million acres, is too large to effectively use this gather method as the primary or sole method; - 2.
+There is limited road access for vehicles to reach potential trapping locations in order to get equipment in/out as well as safely transport gathered wild horses. - 3.
+The large numbers of horses proposed to be gathered and the dispersed area over which they are located makes water or bait trapping as a sole means impossible within a reasonable time frame.